PoisotLab/ms_network_prediction/manuscript.md

 But the tools to which we feed these data, incomplete as they may be, are gradually getting better; that is, they can do predictions faster, they handle uncertainty and propagate it well, and they can accomodate data volumes than are lower than we may expect [@Pichler2020MacLea].
-It is clear that attempting to predict the structure of ecological networks at any scale is a methodological and ecological challenge; yet it will result in qualitative changes in our understanding of complex adaptive systems, as well as changes to our ability to leverage
+It is clear attempting to predict the structure of ecological networks at any scale is a methodological and ecological challenge; yet it will result in qualitative changes in our understanding of complex adaptive systems, as well as changes to our ability to leverage